First-Time Supervisor Tips – Essential Guidance for New Leaders

 Handling Common Pitfalls

-- Burnout: Taking on too many responsibilities without delegation can lead to supervisor burnout, negatively impacting the individual and their team.
+- Burnout: Taking on too much without delegation leads to fatigue and reduced effectiveness.

 Continuous Learning and Development